 Armed with an infectious smile, Kerra is much more than a pretty face.
 She’s intelligent, passionate about life and most importantly beautiful both inside and out, Kerra Denel is this month’s inspiring Island Muse Spotlight.

 Tell me about yourself and the journey that led to your current career as an event planner/ media maven.

 Before delving into event planning, I worked in the corporate world for years.
 When I lost my job as an event planner for the City of Toronto, I realized that there’s no stability in working for someone else.
 Luckily I always knew the importance of having multiple sources of income, therefore modelling was another successful side hustle of mines.
 Earlier this year I teamed up with my business partner to coordinate and plan our first major event; Winterlicious which was held in New York.
 The success of that event boosted my confidence and since then I’ve been blessed to plan events for major Caribbean brands such as Krave the Band and Carib Style Week to name a few.
 Apart from event planning, I love to travel, experience cultures and meet new people.
-My true passions have always been children and people.
+My true passions have always been people and travel.

 You recently joined the world of philanthropy with your latest venture Kerra Loves Kids.
 What inspired you to launch this and how can people get involved?